KevinHock/rtdpyt/docs/tests.rst

 Testing
 =======

-Before contributing to Pyt, make sure your patch passes our test suite and your code style passes our code linting suite.
+Before contributing to PyT, make sure your patch passes our test suite and your code style passes our code linting suite.

-Pyt uses `Tox`_ to execute testing and linting procedures.
+PyT uses `Tox`_ to execute testing and linting procedures.
 Tox is the only dependency you need to run linting or our test suite, the remainder of our requirements will be installed by Tox into environment specific virtualenv paths.
 Before testing, make sure you have Tox installed::